mablook/challengeInditex/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ## PersistentData <==> App Global State

-The data is persistent in the browser, as required by the application.
-Taking into account the use of REACT the best practice is to `access the state` directly and not the client's browser.
-Therefore, the data is saved in the local storage but loaded in the state of the application, `CONTEXT` global state
+Data is persistent in the browser as required by the application.
+Taking into account the use of SPA with REACT, the best practice is to access the state directly and not the client's browser.
+So data is saved in local storage but loaded in application global`CONTEXT`

 See the section about [Managing State](https://beta.reactjs.org/learn/managing-state) for more information.